gunrock/gunrock/README.md

 <h1 id="gunrock-gpu-graph-analytics" align="center">Gunrock: GPU Graph Analytics</h1>
 <!-- end: gunrock's header -->

 **Gunrock** is a CUDA library for graph-processing designed specifically for the GPU.
-It uses a **high-level**, **bulk-synchronous**, **data-centric abstraction** focused on operations on a vertex or edge frontier.
-Gunrock achieves a balance between performance and expressiveness by coupling high performance GPU computing primitives and optimization strategies with a high-level programming model that allows programmers to quickly develop new graph primitives with small code size and minimal GPU programming knowledge.
+It uses a **high-level**, **bulk-synchronous**, **data-centric abstraction** focused on operations on vertex or edge frontiers.
+Gunrock achieves a balance between performance and expressiveness by coupling high-performance GPU computing primitives and optimization strategies, particularly in the area of fine-grained load balancing, with a high-level programming model that allows programmers to quickly develop new graph primitives that scale from one to many GPUs on a node with small code size and minimal GPU programming knowledge.
 For more details, see [Gunrock's Overview](http://gunrock.github.io/docs/#overview).

 | **Service**                    | **System**         | **Environment**                              | **Status**                                                                                                                                                                                       |